Medical Condition: Lung Cancer

 What are Types of Lung Cancers?

 Primary lung cancer means that the disease has originated in the lung tissue itself.
-Secondary lung cancer occurs because of metastasis from other cancer-affected organs in the body.
+Secondary occurs because of metastasis from other cancer-affected organs in the body.

 Primary cancers of the lungs can be divided into the following broad categories: